vboyev-MSFT/defender-docs/defender-xdr/irm-investigate-alerts-defender.md

 - [Learn about Microsoft Purview Insider Risk Management](/purview/insider-risk-management)
 - [Microsoft Purview data security solutions](/purview/purview-security)

-## Licensing requirements
+## Prerequisites

 To investigate insider risk management alerts in the Microsoft Defender portal, you need to do the following:

 - Confirm your Microsoft 365 subscription supports insider risk management access.
 Know more about [subscription and licensing](/purview/insider-risk-management-configure#subscriptions-and-licensing).
 - Confirm your access to Microsoft Defender XDR.
 See [Microsoft Defender XDR licensing requirements](prerequisites.md#licensing-requirements).

 Data sharing with other security solutions must be turned on in the **Data sharing** settings in Microsoft Purview Insider Risk Management.
-Turning on **Share user risk details with other security solutions** enables users with the correct permissions to review user risk details in the user entity pages in the Microsoft Defender portal.
+Turning on **Share user risk details with other security solutions** in the Microsoft Purview portal enables users with the correct permissions to review user risk details in the user entity pages in the Microsoft Defender portal.
 See [Share alert severity levels with other Microsoft security solutions](/purview/insider-risk-management-settings-dlp-sync#share-alert-severity-levels-with-other-microsoft-security-solutions) for more information.

 :::image type="content" source="/defender-xdr/media/insider-risk-alerts/irm-toggle-settings-small.png" alt-text="Highlighting the setting in the Microsoft Purview portal required for insider risk alerts to show in Defender XDR.":::